 Hunt Real Estate Capital announced that it provided a Freddie Mac loan in the amount of $10 million to finance the acquisition of a multifamily property located in Gulfport, Florida.
 The borrower is Seaside Villas Florida, LLC, a Delaware limited liability company, and the loan is a variable rate, seven-year structure.

-Seaside Villas is a 121-unit, garden style apartment complex situated in a premiere location on Boca Ciega Bay, approximately 28 miles southwest of the Tampa Central Business District.
+Seaside Villas is a 121-unit, garden-style apartment complex situated in a premier location on Boca Ciega Bay, approximately 28 miles southwest of the Tampa Central Business District.
 The property is comprised of three, three-story apartment buildings located at 3201, 3205 and 3209 58th Street.